mwrouse/zombie-attack/README.md

 # Zombie Attack!
-This is my first HTML/Javascript game.

-It is a recreation of a game that I created while in high school in QBasic.
+This is a recreation of a game that I created while in high school in QBasic.